-Santa Fe National Forest oversees XX,XXX acres of national forest east and west of Santa Fe.
-Over a hundred miles of forest service trails in the Santa Fe area are maintained by the Española Ranger District and the Pecos Ranger District.
+Santa Fe National Forest oversees 1.6 million acres of national forest east and west of Santa Fe.
+Over a hundred miles of forest service trails in the Santa Fe area are managed by the Española Ranger District and the Pecos Ranger District.
 A full-time SFNF trail volunteer coordinator works with a variety volunteer groups.
 Notably, the Back Country Horsemen of America take on trail maintenance in parts of the Pecos Wilderness, the Santa Fe Fat Tire Society has adopted most of the Winsor Trail below the wilderness and has also provided substantial work on the Borrego Trail and the Nambe River Trail, the Santa Fe Conservation Trust has adopted the Atalaya Trail, and the Friends of the Santa Fe National Forest are active in the area of Glorieta Baldy.
-In 2018-19, SFNF convened federal and local agencies and the public to initiate a shared process of recreation planning in the greater Santa Fe area, including partners in Los Alamos, the Valles Caldera, and Bandelier National monument.
+In 2018-19, SFNF convened federal and local agencies and the public to initiate a shared process of recreation planning in the greater Santa Fe area, known as the Greater Santa Fe Recreational Partnership, including partners in Los Alamos, the Valles Caldera, and Bandelier National monument.

-Bureau of Land Management oversees a significant amount of land on and around the Caja del Rio Plateau, much of which borders directly on to Santa Fe National Forest, as well as key holdings in the Galisteo Basin (Burnt Corn) and north of Cerrillos Hills State Park.
-Activity toward the development of trails on BLM land in the Santa Fe area includes collaboration with Santa Fe National Forest for trail planning around Buckman and the Caja del Rio Plateau, including the development of the Camino Real Trail; with Santa Fe County to conceptually plan trails in the Burnt Corn parcel in Galisteo Basin; and with the Santa Fe Fat Tire Society with respect to Nambe Badland trails well north of Santa Fe.
+Bureau of Land Management oversees a significant amount of land on and around the Caja del Rio Plateau, much of which borders directly on to Santa Fe National Forest, as well as key holdings in the Galisteo Basin and north of Cerrillos Hills State Park.
+Activity toward the development of trails on BLM land in the Santa Fe area includes collaboration with Santa Fe National Forest for trail planning around Buckman and the Caja del Rio Plateau, including the development of the Camino Real Trail; with Santa Fe County to plan trails in the Burnt Corn parcel in Galisteo Basin; and with the Santa Fe Fat Tire Society for planning Nambe Badland trails (Sombrillo Travel Management Area) north of Santa Fe.